adityamittl/Remind-me-to-take-a-break/README.md

 - Django: For backend
 - Python: For backend
+- Selenium: For browser controlling
+- Tkinter: For desktop GUI
 - HTML and CSS: For frontend
 - Java: For making the android app